Team-D-13/Quanta/Readme.md

 Relic - A card that provides passive support.
 It is played to the bottom row and stays there.
 Relics may have passive effects, exert effects or something more gimmicky.

 Equipment - NOT YET IMPLEMENTED.
-An equipment is first played similarly to a relic.
-Once on the board, it can be attached to a unit (the attaching may have its own cost), upon which it and/or the unit gain effects.
+An equipment is first played similarly to a relic, but usually has no inherent effect.
+Once on the field, however, it can be attached to a unit.
+The attaching may have its own cost.
+Equipment effects usually trigger or become active once it is attached.
+Once the unit leaves the field, the equipment is not destroyed, and is instead simply unattached (unless itself or other relevant cards specify otherwise, of course).

 ## Factions